 All these statistics are telling the same story - freelancing is here to stay.

-And if you’re not flexible enough, you can miss out on building your personal brand online, making money from the comfort of your sofa, or becoming your own boss.
+And if you’re not flexible enough, you can miss out on building your freelance career, making money from the comfort of your sofa, or becoming your boss.

 If you’re new at this and have trouble presenting your skills to the clients, wait for our next post - we’ll explain everything to you!